roccoren/audio-rt/README.md

    ```

 With the values in place, every reply streamed from Azure OpenAI is re-synthesized locally using the Personal Voice speaker profile before being returned to the browser/CLI.
 Remove or unset the speech environment variables to fall back to the stock Azure OpenAI voices.

+The same speaker profile settings also enable Personal Voice synthesis for Azure Speech Live Interpreter.
+Set `AZURE_SPEECH_TRANSLATION_VOICE="personal-voice"` (or override with `AZURE_SPEECH_TRANSLATION_PERSONAL_VOICE_NAME`) and the backend will automatically route translation requests to the universal/v2 endpoint with the zero-shot TTS flight enabled.

 ## Files